d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 <img src="/assets/2017-04-25-deep-dive-into-docker-overlay-networks-part-1/external-connectivity.png" alt="External Connectivity" width="600">

 ### What about eth0, the interface connected to the overlay?
 The interface peered with eth0 is not in the host network namespace.
 It must be in another one.
 If we look again at the network namespaces:

 ```
 docker0:~$ sudo ip netns ls
 e4b8ecb7ae7c
 1-620dd59483
 ```

-we can see a namespace called "1-c4305b67cd".
+We can see a namespace called "1-c4305b67cd".
 Except for the "1-", the name of this namespace is the beginning of the network id of our overlay network:

 {% raw %}